kp1129/d8picker-fe/README.md

 ## :seven: Open Questions ❓

 -   Can the application push existing calendars and/or events to a user's Apple Calendar or other calendars?
--   Imagine a calendar is full of events, how to can a user search for a particular event?
+-   Imagine a calendar is full of events, how can a user search for a particular event?
 Should the search algorithm be built from scratch or using existing third-party service such as Algolia?

 ## :eight: Installation Instructions